sentiance/sdk-starter-android-xamarin/README.md

 # Sentiance SDK Starter application for Xamarin
-A simple single-view application that uses the Sentiance SDK and allows the user to manually control when detections occur.
+A simple single-view application that uses the Sentiance SDK.

 ## To run this project:
 1. Clone this repository and `cd` into it.